-Our recommendation: Temperature regulating technology is superior to moisture wicking when added to cooling blankets because it absorbs and disperses heat while you sleep.
+Temperature regulating technology is superior to moisture wicking when added to cooling blankets because it absorbs and disperses heat while you sleep.
 Consider a blanket with Outlast® Technology.

 The use of various materials in the creation of cooling blankets has created a diverse market of products, but it can also make it hard to know exactly what you are looking for.
 That’s why we have created these handy tables showing the pros and cons of using specific fibers in the manufacturing of cooling blankets.

 - The most common natural fiber